 Stakeholder engagement

-Stakeholder engagement and dialogue help Sampo Group to proactively consider the needs and wishes of its stakeholders.
-The intention is to engage in activities and dialogue that are best aligned with the purposes of Sampo Group and its stakeholders.
+Stakeholder engagement helps Sampo Group to proactively consider the needs and wishes of its stakeholders.
+The purpose of the stakeholder engagement is to build trust between the Group and its stakeholders and to pursue common benefits.

 Main themes of stakeholder engagement framework